 A symmetric key is one that may be used to encrypt and decode data.
 This implies that in order to decrypt information, the same key that was used to encrypt it must be utilized.
 In practice, the keys represent a shared secret shared by two or more people that may be utilized to maintain a confidential information link.

-Asymmetric encryption, on the other hand, was created to solve the inherent issue of symmetric encryption: the need of sharing a single encryption key around that is used both for encrypting and decrypting data.
+Asymmetric encryption, on the other hand, was created to solve the inherent issue of symmetric encryption: the need of sharing a single encryption key that is used both for encrypting and decrypting data.

 What is an Asymmetric Key?